Arms Warrior DPS Mythic+ Tips — Midnight Pre-Patch (12.0)

 Battle Shout Icon Battle Shout increases the damage output of all melee classes and Hunters by 5% and should always be active.

 Rallying Cry Icon Rallying Cry is a group-wide defensive cooldown, useful in helping yourself or allies survive incoming damage.
+New in Midnight, its effect is now increased by 50% in small group content.

 Unlike many classes, Warriors have very few specialized tricks to handle various mechanics, being mainly focused on personal damage and defense.
 Most of the tips and tricks for Warriors constitute negating or reflecting incoming spell damage using Spell Reflection Icon Spell Reflection.